-Prince Harry tells Hoda Kotb it was ‘so nice’ to see the Queen during surprise visit
+Prince Harry tells Hoda Kotb details of secret visit to Queen with Meghan Markle

 The visit marked the first time that Prince Harry and Meghan have been in Europe together since they stepped back from their roles as senior members of the royal family in March 2020 and relocated to California.

 “Being with her was great, it was just so nice to see her.
-She was on great form, she’s always got a great sense of humour,” the royal said.
+She was on great form, she’s always got a great sense of humour,” the royal said during a preview clip of the interview shared during NBC’s Nightly News with Lester Holt on Tuesday.
+“I was just making sure that she is protected and got the right people around her.”

+The royal then confirmed that he made the Queen “laugh,” before telling Kotb that he and Meghan had tea with his grandmother.

 Register for free to continue reading